 - It doesn’t include a webcam for live video gaming or conferencing

-- Lousy keyboard backlit doesn’t help typing in the dark
+- The lousy keyboard backlit doesn’t help typing in the dark

 The Lenovo Legion includes a line of laptops for gamers and content creators that come in a variety of pricing points.
 The brand is continuously upgrading the series with the latest processors and GPU while being conservative in terms of cost.